brittmarie333/E-commerce-API/README.md

 # E-commerce Web Application :shopping_cart:

 ### Project Overview
 This project is an e-commerce web application built using **React**.
-It allows customers to browse products, place orders, and manage their personal information.
-Administrators can manage customers, products, and orders.
-The app is structured into several components and uses a backend API to manage and fetch data.

 ---